Shin Splints: Acute pain in the shin and lower leg.

 - Lower leg pain that’s felt most acutely in the early stages of physical activity

 Shin splints pain may wax and wane during physical activity.
 In many cases, shin splints pain during an activity causes abandonment of that activity.

 The pain associated with shin splints is caused by a disruption of Sharpey’s fibers—collagenous fibers that connect lower leg fascia to the tibia’s periosteum.
-The impact forces that occur during repetitive stress (especially in poor footwear) cause lower leg fatigue and tibial bending or bowing, which leads to shin splints.
+The impact forces that occur during repetitive stress (especially in poor footwear) cause excessive pulling on these fibers, which leads to irritation of the periosteum and shin splints.
 This problem is compounded when running uphill, downhill, on hard surfaces, or on uneven terrain.